 However they continued to own the Old Hall until it was donated to the National Trust in 1936 by Thomas Fermor-Hesketh.

 There is a garden to the rear of the house, not looking that attractive in November when we visited, plus a small pasture.
 A feature at the side of the house are two topiary squirrels.

 At the front of the house is a small woodland area with paths leading down to the Rufford branch of the Leeds and Liverpool Canal, completed in 1781.

 For a longer walk, there is a footpath to the Hesketh family church of St Mary the Virgin in Rufford, about a quarter of mile away.

 On this occasion, since it was starting to get dark, we opted to miss out on this longer walk in favour of visiting the very pleasant Victorian tea-room.

 Entry to the Lytham Hall is £6 for adults and £3 for children.
 However if you take up annual membership with Historic Houses, you will get free entry, plus free entry to 300 other heritage sites.
 Enter our unique code STEW05 at ‘Add discount code’ and new members will receive a £5 discount.
 This also applies if you wish to give annual membership as a gift.

 Entry to the Rufford Old Hall is £5 for adults and £2-50 for children.
-If you intend to visit several National Trust properties in a year, then taking up annual membership could save you a lot of money and we have a Special Membership Offer, which also applies to membership given as a gift.
-To receive a £5 eGift Card with annual or gift membership paid by direct debit, click on National Trust.
-This Special Membership Offer also includes other £5 Gift Cards which you will you see when you click on the link.
+If you intend to visit several National Trust properties in a year, then taking up annual membership could save you a lot of money and we have a Membership Offer, which also applies to membership given as a gift.
+To receive a £15 National Trust gift card with annual or gift membership paid by direct debit, click on National Trust.

 We have reviewed several other properties under Historic Houses and National Trust, and see also: Historic Houses versus National Trust – Which to join?